keerthivasan-devflow/react-basics/react-dev/notes/02-React-Git-Configuration.md

 ### What is Node Package Manager (NPM)?
 - https://github.com/npm/npm-expansions
-- NPM is not just a Node Package Manager; It doesn't have any  particular full form
+- NPM is not just a Node Package Manager; It doesn't have any particular full form of NPM.
 - It manages all the packages.
 How?
 - It serves as a central repository for the largest package manager, where all the essential core npm libraries are hosted.
 If you want to add any utilities, libraries, or packages, you can use NPM.
 - Note: When you create a React app using `create-react-app`, NPM is included by default, so you don't need to configure it separately.